Holding an educational presentation is a fantastic way to grow your client base, but you must make sure to stay compliant.

 Affairs like these serve to inform Medicare beneficiaries about Medicare Advantage, Part D, or other Medicare programs.
 During them, you cannot market specific plans.
 If marketing is your goal, you must hold and follow CMS’ guidelines for a sales event.

-As for the when and where, educational events must be held in a public venue.
+As for the when and where, educational events may be held in a public venue.
 Under no circumstance should you hold them in in-home or one-on-one settings.